mattiaspaul/ChasingClouds/README.md

 Next you can run the PointPWC model using ``python evaluate_copd_netonly.py -O predict``.
 Note that the standalone DiVRoC regularisation (which improves TRE slightly) will be added soon.
 Instance optimisation is available as binary by calling ``python dist/divroc_adam.py -O predict``, which improves the PPWC predictions to about **2.37 mm** TRE (state-of-the-art for PVT1010)!
-The source code will be released once IP clearance is ready (end September 2023).
+Source code for the DiVRoC method is also available now.
 ### Features
 - [x] Dataset (LCSD500 and instructions for PVT1010)
 - [x] Environment and guide to compile PPWC library